fluxninja/aperture/docs/content/guides/caching.md

 ```

 The diagram above shows how developers using the Aperture SDK can connect to
-Aperture Cloud, to set the cache or lookup a store response before processing an
+Aperture Cloud, to set the cache or lookup a stored response before processing
-incoming request.
+an incoming request.

 </Zoom>